 Travel Towel - Help an Aussie company out when I can - Sea to summit.
 These guys are based in Perth, Australia and make mint gear!
 Yes, another expensive company but they make the best quality gear and lightest gear I have ever used.
 Tents, sleeping bags, pillows, sleeping mats and even camping accessories -get on them!

 Others - I always buy Nike tops, most of the tops I own now are bought second hand.
 Nike fits me best for my body shape.
 I use warm 500 hiking socks, hate getting cold feet.
-Nike hat, thinsulate 40gram beanie/hat, fleece gloves, Montane ski mitts (still need to buy) quick dry underwear etc etc.
+Nike hat, thinsulate 40gram beanie/hat, fleece gloves, Montane ski mitts and quick dry underwear etc etc.